 The Resilience Hub offered its first PDC in 2008 with Lisa Fernandes supporting Charles and Julie Yelton as the lead facilitators and teachers.
 Since then, we have organized and offered between one and three PDCs each year continuously until the present day.

-Closing in on 20 completed PDCs and improving with every one…
+Over 20 completed PDCs and improving with every one…

 For the most part, our focus has been on a “Weekend Format,” to spread out the 13 total teaching days, allow for deeper learning and self-study in between weekends, create access to the course for people who cannot take two weeks away from their lives and to ensure that the facilitators are fresh and energized for each course weekend!